rainleander/MSU-AI-microbootcamp/module6-notes.md

 6.1.2: Your Neural Network and Deep Learning Background
 - **Reflecting on Previous Exposure to Neural Networks and Deep Learning**:
   - Consider personal experience with technology featuring neural network or deep learning capabilities in everyday life.
-  - Reflect on whether workplace decisions are influenced by neural networks or deep learning algorithms.
+  - Reflect on whether neural networks or deep learning algorithms influence workplace decisions.
   - Identify what is perceived as the most disruptive application of deep learning or neural networks.
   - Assess current opinions and interest levels in neural networks and deep learning.